 In high school I took three years of art.
 Our wonderful teachers treated me with great respect and taught me all they could.
 I did my first oil paintings at home at age 15.
 But I wasn’t allowed to keep that dream.
 During the the fifties all three main industries closed their doors, leaving depression.
 By 1960 local unemployment and the draft were the facts of life.
 Sault Ste.
 Marie had become a tourist town.
 I was told “Forget art.
 Go to college and get a real career… somewhere else.”

-We were lucky.
-The great teachers hired in the boom years were still there.
-We knew that only the smart would escape the poverty, and those only by hard work.
+We were lucky the great teachers hired in the boom years were still there.
+Still, only the smart would escape the poverty, and those only by hard work.
 Even fewer would get into Michigan, our Holy Grail.
 I became a journalism geek.
 My sisters waitressed for tuition money, but guys only got paying jobs if they had connections.
 Accepted by five colleges, I couldn’t afford to go.
 If the future looked bad it wasn’t just the draft: it was Viet Nam.

-But in July 1964, with less than two months before college would start without me, a full-tuition scholarship for low-income students was announced.
-Time was tight, but miraculously, I got one and entered the local two-year branch of Michigan Tech.
+But in July 1964, with less than two months before college opening, full-tuition scholarships for low-income students were announced.
+That got me into the local two-year college.

 There, I became the Humanities department’s wonder boy.
-As a freshman I corrected sophomore English essays, made department-store signs and illustrated a book.
-As a sophomore, I re-created the the college paper, taught the journalism course, and won my dream: a prestigious scholarship to the University of Michigan.
+As a freshman I corrected sophomore English essays while doing free-lance art on the side.
+As a sophomore, I re-created the the college paper, taught the journalism course, and won a prestigious scholarship to the University of Michigan.
 But one year later, after unbelievably flunking a required course graded on attendance, I skulked home.

-There, MTU-Soo was now the four-year Lake Superior State College.
+There, MTU-Soo had become the four-year Lake Superior State College.
 I entered the new BA program in English.
-Once again I became Mr. Energy.
-Throwing myself into my Theatre minor, I became the paid department assistant, designing sets, lighting and publications.
-I also acted in four plays.
+Throwing myself into my Theatre minor, I became the paid department assistant and designer, and acted in four plays.
 Off campus, I designed a restaurant and a tourist mall.
 I sold two paintings in a campus one-man show.
 In high school, I had gotten deeply into fencing; now I helped LSSC fencing go varsity.
 I partnered in an “olde-tyme” print shop/newspaper; we lost our shirts.
 Finally, the youngest of four, I got my degree in 1969.
-My sisters got theirs from Michigan.

 But the draft was still waiting.
 Rather than two years in the Army, I chose four in the Coast Guard, hoping to stay far from the Orient, doing the bare minimum to get by.